Marik0023/Nexus-Game-Quiz-/README.md

 - 15 questions of different difficulty levels (Easy/Medium/Hard)
 - Progress system with passing indicator
 - Pulsating highlights with the correct option after selection

+Update

+- A new test has been added.

+Description:

+On the main page, you can see the Test #2 button and new questions have been added.
+Test #2 is a little more difficult than the first test, but I wish everyone good luck in passing it)